ajfriesen/ESPHome-AirGradient/README.md

 # 4. Plug in your AirGradient

 You can either plug it in the device running Home Assistant or your laptop/PC.
+Note: You must plug into the D1 Mini, not the D1 Mini Shield.
+The shield's USB port is only used for power.

 # 5. Add a new device